• Skip to primary navigation

 I usually loosely tent it with aluminum foil to keep it from losing too much moisture as it cools.

-Optional: When bread pudding has mostly cooled, drizzle with 1 to 1½ cups of the cooled, prepared Cinnamon Whiskey Butter Sauce or other bread pudding sauce.
+Optional: When bread pudding has mostly cooled, drizzle with 1 to 1½ cups of cooled, prepared Cinnamon Whiskey Butter Sauce or other bread pudding sauce.
 Reserve any remaining sauce.

 When you are ready to serve the bread pudding, heat the reserve sauce slightly and serve on the side as you would syrup for pancakes.